kalialeksiev/adversarial-ml/scripts/feature/README.md

 - `impute` : fill in all missing values (NaNs and Nones).
 Warning: this does not create corresponding indicator columns, so information may be lost if one is not careful,
 - `drop_correlations` : drop any column which highly correlates with other columns (so is redundant),
 - `std_scale` : convert all non-binary columns to have mean 0 variance 1.

+## Recommended order:

+The first six scripts in the list above can be done in any order, really.
+The `drop_inbalances` and `drop_correlations` scripts should be done next, as they will operate on the modified columns, for example operating on the results from `onehot`.
+Finally, do the `impute` and `std_scale` scripts; doing these last reduces unnecessary work in imputing columns that would be dropped anyway.

+For the neural network model, it is recommended to run all of these scripts (and doing so results in the possibility of obtaining around 0.9 AUROC).
+For the XGBoost model, it will work fine without the `impute` script (because it naturally handles NaNs anyway) but you may still want to use it - still use all other scripts for XGBoost.